Fun Things To Do In The Smokies, Easy As ...1,2,3

 2. The Arts and Crafts Community

 Tourism in the Smokies began well, WELL before we ever had Dollywood, the Aquarium or even Ober Gatlinburg.
 Back many generations ago, our tourism was the Arts and Crafts Community of Gatlinburg where people would come from miles and miles around to get handcrafted chairs, rugs, pottery, glasswork, tools, clothing and more.
-This is still true today and many of those who operate the wonderful stores out in today’s Arts and Crafts community are descendants of those from generations ago.
+This is still true today and many of those who operate the wonderful stores out in today's Arts and Crafts community are descendents of those from generations ago.

 The Arts and Crafts Community is located in a particularly mystical section of Gatlinburg off of Highway 321 called "The Glades".
 It is an 8-mile loop where you can find dozens and dozens of stores along with some unique places to eat.
 The experience completely captures the spirit of the Smoky Mountains and you could plan the spend the whole day out there before you get fully satisfied.